-In breast milk lactose is the main carbohydrate, and babies consume and digest lactose from their mother’s milk.
+In breast milk, lactose is the primary carbohydrate, and babies consume and digest lactose from their mother’s milk.
 For many people, the ability to produce the lactase enzyme diminishes with age.
 So, while lactose intolerance may be more common in older children and adults, the American Academy of Pediatrics says that lactose intolerance in toddlers is uncommon before 2-3 years.

 Truth: Lactose is in breast milk.
 In very young children, lactose intolerance is uncommon.

-Lactose is molecularly identical, regardless of source.
-This means that breast milk lactose is the same as that found in both cow and goat’s milk.
+Lactose is molecularly identical regardless of source, meaning that breast milk lactose is the same as that found in both cow and goat’s milk.
 While the lactose molecule itself is the same, the amount of lactose in breast, cow and goat’s milk will differ.

 Truth: All lactose is created equal.

-Carbohydrates are an important energy source for babies.
-Since lactose is the main carbohydrate found in breast milk, it is also the preferred carbohydrate source in baby formula.
+Carbohydrates are an essential energy source for babies.
+Since lactose is the primary carbohydrate found in breast milk, it is also the preferred carbohydrate source in baby formula.
 And, studies have shown that lactose may benefit the gut microbiome and help with the absorption of calcium.

-KABRITA Goat Milk Toddler Formula uses lactose as the primary carbohydrate.
-Other carbohydrate sources sometimes used in other formula may include maltodextrin, corn syrup, corn syrup solids, sucrose, or a combination of these.
+Kabrita Goat Milk Toddler Formula uses lactose as the primary carbohydrate.
+Other carbohydrate sources sometimes used in different formulas may include maltodextrin, corn syrup, corn syrup solids, sucrose, or a combination of these.

-Lactose-free formula, such as soy formula, may be necessary for children with rare, serious conditions such as congenital alactasia.
+A lactose-free formula, such as soy formula, may be necessary for children with rare, severe conditions such as congenital alactasia.

 Truth: For most healthy babies, lactose is the preferred carbohydrate in baby formula.